abdo-67/Translator_from_to_AR_EN_word_by_word/README.md

 # Translator_from_to_AR_EN_word_by_word
-this translator word word by word
+this translator word by word